oxygen-dioxide/dsinfo/README.md

 ```

 ## Usage
-Before using, please set python as the default application for opening .py files, and run the following command to install the modules it requires:
+Before using, please [install python](https://www.python.org/downloads/), set python as the default application for opening .py files, and run the following command to install the modules it requires:
 ```
 pip install pyyaml py_linq
 ```